-- Have respect for your neighbours.
-Make sure you talk to your neighbours and have an agreed time when parties will be over and make sure you respect that agreement. - Try to keep the party inside and keep windows and doors closed. - Co-operate if the Gardaí arrive. - Clean up the next day the longer you leave it, the worse it gets.
+- Follow public health and safety guidelines on the number of guests in the house. - Try to keep the party inside and keep windows and doors closed. - Co-operate if the Gardaí arrive. - Clean up the next day the longer you leave it, the worse it gets.
 (Don't forget the front garden too!) - Keep the noise down going from the party to town, especially when everyone is getting into taxis.